Thomas Cook & Son: Non-family ownership

 During the 1980s, Thomas Cook had its most visible business presence in the United States, including robust sales of traveller's cheques to regional American banks.
 The company had enough business critical mass to set up a computer centre near Princeton, New Jersey.
 Robert Gaffney, Charles Beach, Robin Dennis and Anthony Horne were some of the notable decision-makers in that era.
 Robert Maxwell bought substantial holdings in the company in 1988 and still held that interest when Crimson/Heritage purchased the U.S. division of Thomas Cook for US$1.3 billion in 1989.

 In June 1992, following the acquisition of Midland Bank by HSBC, Thomas Cook was sold to the German bank Westdeutsche Landesbank (WestLB) and the charter airline LTU Group for £200 million.

 In September 1994, American Express (Amex) bought the corporate travel interests of Thomas Cook Travel Inc. which represented about ten percent of the British company's total revenue.
 However, Amex was not able to buy the venerable Thomas Cook name; an American Express affiliate, Cook Travel Inc., had been operating under that name since 1991 in the United States.

 Due to contractual difficulties, LTU Group sold its 10% shares to WestLB in May 1995.
 During 1996 the company bought short-haul operator Sunworld and European city-breaks tour group Time Off.
 Within three years the company had combined Sunworld, Sunset, Inspirations, Flying Colours and Caledonian Airways into the JMC (for "John Mason Cook") brand.

 On 2 February 1999, the Carlson Leisure Group merged with Thomas Cook into a holding company owned by West LB, Carlson Inc and Preussag Aktiengesellschaft.

 In 2000, the company announced its intention to sell its financial services division, in order to concentrate on tours and holidays.
 In March 2001 the financial services division was sold to Travelex, who retained the right to use the Thomas Cook brand on traveller's cheques for five years.
 It sold off its worldwide foreign exchange business to Travelex in November 2000.

-In 2001, Thomas Cook was acquired by the German company C&N Touristic AG, which changed its name to Thomas Cook AG.
+In 2001, Thomas Cook was acquired by the German company C&N Touristic AG, which changed its name to Thomas Cook AG. which then merged with MyTravel Group to become Thomas Cook Group in 2007 and collapsed in 2019.
+The brand was relaunched as Thomas Cook Tourism in 2020.